Excise Policy Case: Delhi Court Extends Sameer Mahendru's Interim Bail In Money Laundering Case

-(MENAFN- IANS) New Delhi, Feb 8 (IANS) A Delhi court has extended, till February 13, the interim bail of liquor businessman Sameer Mahendru in the excise policy case.
+(MENAFN- IANS) New Delhi, Feb 13 (IANS) A Delhi court on Tuesday has extended the interim bail of liquor businessman Sameer Mahendru in the excise policy case till February 15.

+Mahendru had moved an application seeking relief on grounds of his wife's medical condition.

+Special Judge M K Nagpal of Rouse Avenue Court granted the accused relief, and directed him to file certain reports related to his wife's medical condition before the court.

+On expiry of his previously extended interim bail, Mahendru filed a fresh medical document on his wife condition claiming that she had developed certain complications after being discharged from the hospital.

+“Hence, in view of the above facts and circumstances, this application is now directed to be listed for hearing/further hearing on February 15, 2024...
+The interim bail of the accused shall stand extended till then,” the judge said.

-Special Judge M.K.
-Nagpal granted the extension due to the hospitalisation of Mahendru's wife, who is experiencing post-surgical complications.
+Last time, the judge had granted the extension due to the hospitalisation of Mahendru's wife, who was experiencing post-surgical complications.

 Upon receiving Mahendru's application, the interim bail, initially set to expire on February 9, was prolonged until February 13, allowing time for the Enforcement Directorate (ED) to respond to the application.